clan-lol/clan-core/docs/site/blog/posts/nixos-facter.md

 }
 ```

-We are currently assuming that a the system uses [disko], so we have not implemented fileSystems configuration.
-If you don't use disko, you have to currently specify that part of the configuration yourself or take it from nixos-generate-config.

 That's it.

+> We assume that users will rely on [disko], so we have not implemented file system configuration yet (it's on the roadmap).
+> In the meantime, if you don't use disko you have to specify that part of the configuration yourself or take it from `nixos-generate-config`.

 ## Early Days